 How to manage your over-controlling manager

 Much is written about the importance of autonomy for professionals (there’s even a book Managing professionals?
 Don’t!).
 Predict & control mechanisms don’t work in complex organizations and control seems to be an anxious response to uncertainty.
 But… all these stuff is aimed at managers and leaders.
-They should let it go.
+They should let it go (sorry, too hard to resist…).
 What can you as a professional do to deal with the over-controlling manager (or organization)?

 Make the manager your ally